Board of Directors Bios - Families USA Skip to Main Content

 Deborah was an adjunct professor of law at the New York University School of Law, where she taught a seminar on federal health reform from 2011 to 2013.

-Deborah joined the Board of Directors in 2020 and is the Vice Chair.
-She is also the Chair of the Program Committee and a member of the Executive Committee.
+Deborah joined the Board of Directors in 2020.
+She is the Chair of the Board and the Executive Committee and a member of the Program Committee.

 Sister Simone Campbell